shamscorner/API-starter-lumen/README.md

 **Step 4** - Change compose path separator if the operating system is Windows in `.env` file inside the `laradock` folder

 ```
-# Change the separator from : to ; on Windows
+# Change the separator from : to ; on Windows (Only for Windows Users)
 COMPOSE_PATH_SEPARATOR=;
 ```

 **Step 5** - Add the Site URL to the `host` file in the local machine

 ```
-127.0.0.1	linkfinder-lumen.test
+127.0.0.1	api-base-lumen.test
 ```

 **Step 6** - Run the `Docker` containers

 ```
-make start
-or,
 docker-compose up -d nginx mysql phpmyadmin
 ```

 **Step 7** - Create database

-Visit `http://localhost:8081` and login with the following credentials,
+Visit `http://localhost:8080` and login with the following credentials,

 ```
 server: mysql